angeliferreira/environment-core/README.md

 br.com.lemao.environment.MyStatement.after()
 ```

-It's also available one Junit runner, this runner provide the same features that the default Junit runner provide plus the
+It's also available one JUnit runner, this runner provide the same features that the default JUnit runner provide plus the
 environment executions.

 ```java